dduportal/ha-demos/README.md

 ha-demos
 ========

-A set of usefull micro-architectures for testing Linux high-availability tools.
+A set of useful micro-architectures for testing Linux high-availability tools.

 List of demos :

 * [HaProxy under vagrant](haproxy/vagrant/)
 *